tallforasmurf/byteplay/about.md

 your mistakes are likely to crash the CPython interpreter.
 CPython assumes that any bytecode was produced in its `compile.c` module, and trusts it implicitly.
-It makes no consistency checks and does not guard against, for example, wrong jump offsets or table indexes that are out of range.
+It makes no consistency checks and does not guard against wrong bytecode values.
-The first sign that you produced invalid bytecode is likely to be a segmentation fault in Python.
+The first sign that you produced invalid bytecode may be a segmentation fault in Python.

 ### About Python bytecode ###